autonity/autonity-oracle/plugins/README.md

 // PluginState is the returned data when the oracle host want to initialise the plugin with basic information: version,
 // and available symbols that the data source support. type PluginState struct {
+	KeyRequired      bool
 	Version          string
 	AvailableSymbols []string
 }
 ```
+where the statements in PluginState:
+- KeyRequired states if the plugin needs a service key to be configured.
+When the plugin requires a key, oracle server will not start the plugin if a key is missing from the configuration.
+- Version states the version of the plugin.
+- AvailableSymbols states the set of symbols the data plugin is configured to fetch.

 ## Implement a plugin
 Create a directory for your plugin under the autonity-oracle/plugins directory.
 There is a template_plugin directory
 which contains a go source code file template_plugin.go that can be used as a template.
 To implement a new plugin, there are 4 steps described beneath.